esplinr/evernym-docs/Products/libvcx/upgrade/libvcx_0.8.72.md

 * `vcx_connection_get_redirect_details` - gets redirection information.

 Example flow:
-1. Faber sends invite to ALice.
+1. Faber sends invite to Alice.
 2. Alice creates a connection with Faber.
-3. Faber exchange messages with ALice.
+3. Faber exchange messages with Alice.
 3. Faber sends a new invite to Alice.
-4. Alice creates a new Connection object and redirects it to existing ont with `vcx_connection_redirect`.
+4. Alice creates a new Connection object and redirects it to existing one with `vcx_connection_redirect`.
 5. Faber receives redirection response congaing old Alice DIDs/Keys.
-6. Faber exchange messages with ALice.
+6. Faber exchange messages with Alice.

 `Disclose Proof in LibVCX`
 Added a new function `vcx_disclosed_proof_decline_presentation_request` to explicitly reject a presentation request.